ocmod-space/ocmod-seo-path/module/README.md

 * Static pagination, i.e. `example.com/category/2`, with the page number in the header.
 * Multilingual store support.
 * Language prefixes, i.e, `example.com/en`, `example.com/en-gb`.
-* JSON-LD markup for breadcrumbs
+* JSON-LD markup for breadcrumbs.
 * Compatible with the **Journal** theme.
 * Does not modify OC core files (OCMOD).